hjlhhh-eng/Muses/README.md

 ### Data Use
 #### start a co-simulation
+* Set the map you want to test in /aollo/modules/config.
 * Open the command prompt window
 * Open the Apollo container and run it:
 ```